JohanVer/freicar_docs/docs/nodes/freicar_agent.md

 - **name**: local ROS parameter set by the launch file
 - **owner**: "username@hostname"
 - **tf_name**: name of the tf frames for this agent (same as name for simulated agents)
+- **map_path**: initialize the map from this file if not received over the network

-Note that if any of these parameters are missing, the node exits abrputly.
+Note that if any of these parameters are missing, the node exits abruptly.
 E.g. `thread_sleep_ms` relies on `freicar_setting` for the `sim_sps` parameter.
 If that node is not running, intialization fails.

 # 2. Public Functions
 ## 2.1.
 FreiCarAgent()